 What Are Isometric Exercises?

 A common method of muscular strength training, isometric exercise or isometrics are a type of exercise in which the joint angle and the muscle length do not change during contraction.
-In other words, these exercises are done in static positions while engaging specific muscles, rather than being dynamic through a range of motion.
+In other words, these exercises are done in static positions while engaging specific muscles, rather than dynamic through a range of motion.

-Another example of isometric exercises that is very beneficial is power yoga.
-In the book, Yoga Exercises for Beginners: Yoga Mind, Body & Spirit, Increase Your Energy Levels, Feel Great and Lose Weight by Anton Devlin, Anton writes that isometric exercises are one of the best way to strengthen the core.
+Another example of isometric exercise that is very beneficial is power yoga.
+In the book “Yoga Exercises for Beginners: Yoga Mind, Body & Spirit, Increase Your Energy Levels, Feel Great and Lose Weight” by Anton Devlin, the author writes that isometric exercises are some of the best ways to strengthen the core.

 Because flexibility, balance and power stem from your core, it’s imperative to train this area of the body.
-While most yoga classes encompass isometric exercises, the power yoga style focus more on core work and the temperature in the room is typically warmer to help keep the muscles warm and release additional toxins from the body.
-(2)
+While most yoga classes encompass isometric exercises, the power yoga style focuses more on core work, and the temperature in the room is typically warmer to help keep the muscles warm and release additional toxins from the body.

 The study compared the strength gains produced by isometric training at four joint angles with conventional dynamic training.
 Thirty-three recreationally active healthy males aged 18–30 years completed nine weeks of strength training of the quadriceps muscle group three times per week.
-One leg performed isometric training at each of four joint angles and the other leg performed conventional dynamic training by lifting and lowering.
+One leg performed isometric training at each of four joint angles, and the other leg performed conventional dynamic training by lifting and lowering.

 How to Perform Isometric Exercises

 To perform an isometric exercise, you want to use a muscle or limb to oppose the opposite one.
-You can achieve this same effect by pushing or pulling against any immovable object such as a wall, holding a firm medium-to-large sized ball with your hands and pressing inward towards the ball or even by holding a flexed muscle in a stationary position.
+You can achieve this same effect by pushing or pulling against any immovable object, such as a wall, holding a firm medium to large ball with your hands and pressing inward toward the ball, or even by holding a flexed muscle in a stationary position.

-The most effective way to use isometrics is to incorporate it into a larger strength-training program, such as our Burst training or a kettlebell workout.
+The most effective way to use isometrics is to incorporate it into a larger strength-training program, such as our burst training or a kettlebell workout.
 While isometric exercise offers great benefits, it is important to understand the limitations.
-Each isometric contraction only increases muscular strength in the exact position you are engaging, versus a large muscle group.
+Each isometric contraction only increases muscular strength in the exact position you are engaging versus a large muscle group.

-For this reason, you will need to perform various isometric exercises to help strengthen various muscles, rather than using a compound exercise that can work multiple muscles — think the squat exercise vs. a static squat.
+For this reason, you need to perform various isometric exercises to help strengthen various muscles, rather than using a compound exercise that can work multiple muscles — think the squat exercise vs. a static squat.
 This is why it is best to think about isometrics as a complement to your weight training or burst training rather than a replacement.

-Let’s look at it another way: The entire muscle isn’t being strengthened, but rather a part of it.
+Let’s look at it another way: The entire muscle isn’t strengthened, rather just a part of it.
 This is because your muscles do not change length during isometric exercises in the same way they do when you lift a weight.

 A great example is with the biceps.
-When you are doing bicep curls, the bottom means with the arm fully extended; the middle means with the elbow at an angle near 90 degrees; and the top means with your hand near your shoulder; each holding for at least 10 seconds.
+When you do bicep curls, the bottom means the arm fully extended, the middle means the elbow at an angle near 90 degrees and the top means your hand near your shoulder.
+Hold each for at least 10 seconds.

 The National Institutes of Health reminds us that moving more and sitting less can reduce the risk of many serious conditions, including heart disease, diabetes, osteoporosis and certain kinds of cancer.
 Some studies suggest that physical activity can have mental benefits as well.
-(4)